Poppy Flower Meaning

 The mythology and history of poppy flowers is unrivaled in the realm of flower symbolism.
-Poppies are steeped in folklore, symbolism and meaning around the world.
+Poppies are steeped in folklore, symbolism, and meaning around the world.
 The stories and legends of poppies below include both ancient and modern meanings for this fascinating flower.
+Poppy meaning appears in songs, movies, books, and theater.

 Poppy Name Meaning